aufalala/hopes_and_memes/stuff.md

 unseen = new memes
--- -- unseen page to only load a max amount
+(DONE) -- -- unseen page to only load a max amount

 leaderboard = ranking of user points